sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/index.md

 ---
-title: "Methods"
+title: "Layout-based methods"
 hidden:
 ---
 Use the following  [methods](doc:method) to extract structured data from documents.

 ## Layout-based methods